UntaggedInteractive/.github/profile/README.md

 ---

-Untagged Interactive is an independent game development studio based in Trieste, Italy.
+Untagged Interactive is a soon-to-be independent game development studio based in Trieste, Italy.
 The studio focuses on building innovative tools and immersive experiences from the ground up.
 Currently, Untagged Interactive is developing a custom in-house game engine designed to push the boundaries of creative freedom and technical performance.
 With a deep passion for game development and a hands-on approach to every aspect of the process, Untagged Interactive is all about crafting powerful, flexible systems that empower unique storytelling and gameplay.

 ---